Combinatorial descriptions of biclosed sets in affine type: A combinatorial model for biclosed sets in affine type

 This lemma allows us to make the following definition: For a biclosed subset $B$ of $\Phi^+$, we define

 We will classify biclosed subsets of $\Phi$ by first classifying the possible sets $B_{\infty}$ and then classifying the biclosed sets $B$ corresponding to each $B_{\infty}$.

 For two sets $B$ and $C$, we define $B \oplus C$ to be the symmetric difference $(B \setminus C) \sqcup (C \setminus B)$.
 We say that $B$ and $C$ are \newword{commensurable} if $B \oplus C$ is finite.
-Being commensurable is clearly an equivalence relation, and we will refer to an equivalence class of biclosed sets for this equivalence relation as a \newword{path component}.
-We will justify the name path component in \Cref{cor:PathComponent} by showing that these are the path components of the Hasse diagram of the poset of biclosed sets.
+Being commensurable is clearly an equivalence relation, and we will refer to an equivalence class of biclosed sets for this equivalence relation as a \newword{commensurability class}.